 Atlantis Pod @ Chinatown

 Looking for the most budget-friendly hostel in Singapore?
 A stay at Atlantis Pod will make you feel like you’re sleeping in a spaceship!
-Perfect for solo travelers, each room comes with a bathroom, fridge, toaster and free wifi.
-Prices start from US$ 24 for a single capsule, including breakfast.
-You can also find Atlantis Pod in Little India and Bugis as well.
+Perfect for solo travelers, each room comes with a bathroom, fridge, toaster, and free wifi.

-So, tell me did I miss any attraction in this Marina Bay guide?
-If so, feel free to share your recommendations in the comments below!
-And don’t forget to check out my 4-day Singapore itinerary if you want to visit more places in Singapore!
+So, tell me which Marina Bay attractions are you most excited to visit?
+If you have any other recommendations, feel free to share them in the comments below!
+And don’t forget to check out my 4-day Singapore itinerary if you want to visit beyond the Marina Bay area!